G4 by Golpa is a type of All-on-4 implants that can be done within 24 hours.

-- The patient arrives at one of the G4 implants dentistry offices and has a consultation that includes the X-rays, jaw impressions, and 3D images of the jaws that are needed for the surgical plan.
+- The patient arrives at one of the G4 implants dentistry offices and has a consultation that includes the dental x-rays, jaw impressions, and 3D images of the jaws that are needed for the surgical plan.

 - The treatment plan is made, including any need for sinus lifts and bone augmentation.

 - All the surgeries happen at once under sedation.
 This includes extraction, dental implantation, sinus lifts, etc.